Elehuris Montero Preview, Player Props: Rockies vs. Giants

 Elehuris Montero At The Plate

-- Montero has driven in a run in 20 games this season (31.7%), including six games with more than one RBI (9.5%).
+- In 21 games this year (32.8%), Montero has picked up an RBI, and in six of those games (9.4%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

-- In 22 of 63 games this year, he has scored, and five of those games included multiple runs.
+- In 34.4% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (7.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.